 Examining Your Collected Data

-After collecting information about your app, it is time to take a look at what you collected.
+After collecting information about your app, you need to examine what you collected.
 Even though every instrument is different, they have several things in common.
 This chapter describes common tasks that are used to help you examine the information you have collected.

 This option appears only after running a trace or loading a previously saved trace.